-On June 24, 2020, the Company entered into a merger agreement with Garrison Capital Inc., a publicly traded BDC ("GARS"), the Adviser and a wholly-owned merger subsidiary of the Company.
+On June 24, 2020, the Company entered into an Agreement and Plan of Merger (the "GARS Merger Agreement") with Garrison Capital Inc., a publicly traded BDC ("GARS"), the Adviser and a wholly-owned merger subsidiary of the Company (such transaction, the "GARS Acquisition").
+The transaction closed on October 28, 2020.